 More information on these overrides can be found in Create safe sender lists.

 Secure by default is not a setting that can be turned on or off, but is the way our filtering works out of the box to keep potentially dangerous or unwanted messages out of your mailboxes.
 Malware and high confidence phishing messages should be quarantined.
-Only admins can manage messages that are quarantined as malware or high confidence phishing, and they can also report false positives to Microsoft from there.
-For more information, see Manage quarantined messages and files as an admin in EOP
+By default, only admins can manage messages that are quarantined as malware or high confidence phishing, and they can also report false positives to Microsoft from there.
+For more information, see Manage quarantined messages and files as an admin in EOP.

 More on why we're doing this